Effects of Alcohol On The Heart: The Truth At Last!

 Effects of Alcohol On The Heart: Hypertension

-However, In the long-term, alcohol consumption over the guidelines can lead to on-going increased heart rate.
+However, In the long-term, alcohol consumption over the guidelines can lead to ongoing increased heart rate.
 Also, hypertension weakens the heart muscle and causes an irregular heartbeat.
-All which can raise the danger of alcohol-caused cardiac arrest and stroke.
+All of which can raise the danger of alcohol-caused cardiac arrest and stroke.